AsleshaV/PyBer_Analysis/README.md

 ![pyber_summary table](https://user-images.githubusercontent.com/96032051/151742025-f32e2da9-0cb4-4243-9f47-9482a27071f5.png)

+#### The pyber_summary df image:
-From the pyber_summary df image we can determine that Urban cities generate the more number of total rides and highest amount of total fares.
+we can determine that Urban cities generate the more number of total rides and highest amount of total fares.
 Suburban is the next highest in those categories and in Rural cities are the least .
 Urban cities also have higher drivers count followed by the Suburban cities then followed by Rural cities.But, The average fare per ride and fare per driver are much lower in urban cities than the other 2 categories.

 ![PyBer_fare_summary](https://user-images.githubusercontent.com/96032051/151742040-96aecfc4-5756-42ad-9f14-a4bd70df3d53.png)